 Although our backgrounds are varied, we are all passionate amount women’s mental health.
 We have a special interest in mental health and pregnancy.
-In addition to completing post graduate training in perinatal mental health through Postpartum Support International, the leader in perinatal professional education, we target our continuing education on topics relevant in women’s mental health.
+In addition to completing continuing training in perinatal mental health through Postpartum Support International, the leader in perinatal professional education, we target our continuing education on topics relevant in women’s mental health.
 These include mood changes during menopause, pre mensural dysphoric disorder (PMDD), and infertility.
 We have, collectively, over 50 years of nursing experience.

 Meet the Team!

 Jendayi became a psychiatric nurse practitioner after a decade of catching babies as a midwife both here and in Ghana.
 She knows the emotional struggles women endure through all phases of life—from young womanhood through menopause.
 She is is excited to focus on women’s mental health at Nurtured Well, LLC.

 Bolanle and Julie joined in October of 2020.
 Sharon was looking to add just one more nurse but couldn’t pass up the chance to work with both of theses amazing PMHNPs.
 Bolanle has a background in pain management and addictions.
 She loves working with clients on the mental health aspect of these.
 She is super personable and has a sincere interest in learning about people.
 Julie has over a decade of experience working in the US and abroad.
 She is a highly trained trauma therapist and expert in medication management.
 Patients and colleagues rave about her kindness, intellect, and professionalism.

 Sharon started the practice.
 As an infertility warrior and mother to young children, she was driven to help other women after her own struggle with infertility.
 Now, as the mom of school aged children she can relate well to her patients.
 The struggle is real!
 Jen came on board in the fall 2019 and clients continuously remark how “great” and “responsive” she is.
 Jen handles all scheduling and other administrative things.

 Why do we focus exclusively on women’s mental health?